Computer Science (CS)

 CS 4600.
 Senior Project.
 3 Hours.

 Required of students pursuing a Computer Science degree or emphasis.
 Students will complete an aggressive programming project of software engineering. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Have practical experience in project specification.
 2. Have practical experience in project design.
 3. Have practical experience in project implementation.
 4. Have practical experience in project testing.
 Course fee required.
-Prerequisite: Advanced Standing.
+Prerequisite: Advanced standing and Students will now be required to propose their project and be approved before receiving instructor permission to enroll.
 SP.

 For Computer Science students who wish to engage in an undergraduate research project.
 Students will meet weekly with their faculty mentor to discuss progress on their project and receive feedback.
 At the end of the semester, the student will submit a written defense of their work.
 Students who expect to apply to graduate school should strongly consider taking this course. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Survey state-of-the-art research.
 2. Identify relevant research problems.
 3. Articulate research goals by formulating a research problem and developing a research plan.
 4. Demonstrate proficiency in Executing a research plan and defending the resulting contributions.
 Prerequisites: CS 2420 (Grade C or higher); AND CS 2810 (Grade C or higher).
 FA, SP.